ffenix113/goquery/README.md

 which contains necessary definitions for resulting SQL queries.

 ### What this project can currently do
+Please see `examples` package to see more uses and available functionality.

 * Basic comparisons to constants and most of binary expressions.
 ```go
 queryable.Where(func(user User) bool {